tokamak-network/threshold-signature-Frost/wasm/web/README.md

   - **MetaMask Mode:** When the switch is on, users can derive a secure roster key by signing a fixed message (`"Tokamak-Frost-Seed V1"`).
   - **Local Mode:** When the switch is off, users can generate a new random key pair locally.
 - **Session Lobby:** Participants can see a list of pending DKG sessions available on the server, view their status, and join with a single click.
+- **Deterministic UID Generation:** The creator provides a list of participant public keys.
+The application automatically sorts these keys and assigns UIDs (`1, 2, 3,...`) based on that sorted order, ensuring all clients and the server derive the same UIDs for the same set of participants.
 - **Real-Time Feedback:**
   - A live log view streams all client-side actions and server messages, with a button to clear the view.
   - A status panel with animated indicators shows the current round of the DKG ceremony (Round 1, Round 2, Finalized).
   - A live-updating table shows which participants have successfully joined a session.
-- **Dynamic Roster Input:** The creator's UI features a dynamic table for entering participant UIDs and public keys, which automatically adjusts its size based on the "Max Players" input.
 - **Graceful Disconnection Handling:** The UI updates in real-time if a participant disconnects from a session, and users are provided with a "Disconnect" button.

 ## Technology Stack

 - **Frontend Framework:** React with TypeScript
 - **Build Tool:** Vite
-- **Web3 Integration:** `wagmi` for connecting to MetaMask and signing messages.
+- **Web3 Integration:** `wagmi` & `viem` for connecting to MetaMask and signing messages.
 - **Cryptography:** A Rust-based WASM module (`tokamak_frost_wasm`) handles all cryptographic operations, including key generation, signing, and the FROST DKG protocol logic.
 - **Communication:** Secure WebSockets for real-time communication with the `fserver`.